Marvin Gaye: Attempted biopics

 Cameron Crowe had also been working on a biopic titled My Name Is Marvin.
 The film was to have been a Sony presentation with Scott Rudin as producer.
 Both Will Smith and Terrence Howard were considered for the role of Gaye.
 Crowe later confirmed in August 2011 that he abandoned the project: "We were working on the Marvin Gaye movie which is called My Name is Marvin, but the time just wasn't right for that movie."
 Members of Gaye's family, such as his ex-wife Janis and his son Marvin III, have expressed opposition to a biopic.

-In July 2016, it was announced that a feature film documentary on Gaye would be released the following year delving into the life of the musician and the making of his 1971 album, What's Going On.
+In July 2016, it was announced that a feature film documentary on Gaye would be released the following year delving into his life and the making of his 1971 album What's Going On.
 The film would be developed by Noah Media Group and Greenlight and is quoted to be "the defining portrait of this visionary artist and his impeccable album" by the film's producers Gabriel Clarke and Torquil Jones.
-The film will include "unseen footage" of the singer.
+The film will include "unseen footage" of Gaye.
 Gaye's family approved of the documentary.
-In November 2016, it was announced that actor Jamie Foxx was billed to produce a limited biopic series on the singer's life.
-The series was approved by Gaye's family, including son Marvin III, who was to serve as executive producer, and Berry Gordy, Jr.
+In November 2016, it was announced that the actor Jamie Foxx was billed to produce a limited biopic series on Gaye's life.
+The series was approved by Gaye's family, including son Marvin III, who was to serve as executive producer, and Berry Gordy Jr.

-On June 18, 2018, it was reported that American rapper Dr. Dre was in talks to produce a biopic about the singer.
+On June 18, 2018, it was reported that American rapper Dr. Dre was in talks to produce a biopic about Gaye.
 In June 2021, it was announced that the film Dre would be producing was greenlighted by Warner Bros.
 Pictures and would be directed by Allen Hughes for a projected 2023 release.

-Tributes
+In April 2025, Terrence Howard revealed that he once turned down a role portraying Gaye in a biopic as he was worried he would have to kiss another man.
+In an interview, Howard told Bill Maher, "That would fuck me.
+I would cut my lips off.
+If I kissed some man, I would cut my lips off."